Toni500github/ulpm/README.md

 # ulpm - Universal Language Package Manager

 A single, unified command-line tool to initialize, configure, and run projects across different programming languages.
-Stop memorizing the specific commands for `npm`, `yarn`, and `cargo`—use `ulpm` instead.
+Stop memorizing the specific commands for `npm`, `yarn`, `cargo`, etc. use `ulpm` instead.

 ## What is this?